oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

     }
 ```

-This will be added to the recipe payload JSON in the `/deployment` POST request.
+This will be added to the blueprint payload JSON in the `/deployment` POST request.

 ## How it works